DALPy-Developers/DALPy/README.md

 ## Provided Data Structures
 The Cormen-lib library offers a set of fundamental data structures and algorithms, with behavior as specified by H.
-Cormen's Introduction to Algorithms.
+Cormen's *Introduction to Algorithms*.
 The following structures (separated by module) are supported:

 * arrays
     * Array